 Using the iOS Share Sheet, you can create reminders from other apps.

-- From inside another app, tap on the share icon to see the Share Sheet.
+- While inside another app, tap the share icon to see the Share Sheet.

 - Add title, notes, details, etc., if needed.